• Skip to primary navigation

 Nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.

-Keywords birthday cake recipe, cake, chocolate cake, chocolate cake recipe, milky way cake
+Keywords birthday cake recipe, cake, candy bar cake, chocolate cake, chocolate cake recipe, milky way cake

 Tried this recipe?Let us know how it was!